Patternhouse

 We showcase the skills and talents of people living with mental health issues.

-We believe that playfulness and creativity are powerful tools for training and regaining cognitive skills.
-With our method, we enable participants to engage in embroidery not as perfectionists, but as explorers.
-In collaboration with psychiatrists, we have developed a special workflow that allows participants in psychiatric rehabilitation centers to rebuild and recover their skills through social engagement and creative expression.
+In close collaboration with an interdisciplinary team of specialists, we have developed a creative method featuring a specialized workflow that helps users of psychiatric rehabilitation centers regain their ability to connect through social participation and creative expression.
 The process is straightforward and thoughtfully organized into a few simple, easy-to-follow steps.
 The central theme of all activities is the creation of patterns, whether on paper or fabric.
 All designs are based on the combination of basic geometric shapes, the use of color, and an experimental research approach.
-Inspiration from contemporary art, paired with accessible artisanal techniques, fuels creative expression.
+Inspiration from contemporary art, combined with accessible artisanal techniques, fuels creative expression.

 One of the most important features of the patternhouse workflow is the guarantee of success.